Data Centers in Milton Keynes

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no public cloud on-ramps located directly within Milton Keynes as of September 2025.
-All major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are accessed via dedicated, low-latency network links to their points of presence in London.
-This setup is standard for UK edge markets and provides reliable, high-speed cloud access.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Milton Keynes, as of September 2025.
+Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are established via private network links to nearby London data centers.

-Internet Exchange Points (IXPs) While Milton Keynes does not host a major public internet exchange, facilities provide private and direct peering arrangements.
-Most operators leverage robust connectivity to LINX (the London Internet Exchange) to achieve efficient traffic exchange and low-latency routing to the global internet.
+Internet Exchange Points (IXPs): While Milton Keynes does not host a major public IXP, most peering occurs privately within colocation facilities or via direct connections to LINX (London Internet Exchange) in London.
+This provides efficient traffic exchange with UK and international networks.

 Power Analysis

-Power Grid Reliability The power grid serving the primary data center zones in Milton Keynes is well-engineered and reliable.
-Facilities are typically supported by redundant connections from multiple grid substations, ensuring high levels of uptime and fault tolerance necessary for critical digital infrastructure.
+Power Grid Reliability: The power grid serving the Milton Keynes area is well-engineered and stable, with data centers typically supported by redundant feeds from multiple substations.
+This infrastructure ensures high levels of uptime for mission-critical operations.

 Market Access, Business & Tax Climate